Microsoft Is Killing EWS: Here's What Every Salesforce Admin Needs to Do Before October 2026

 How do I upgrade Salesforce EAC from EWS to Microsoft Graph?

-Update your Microsoft 365 connection in Salesforce from EWS to Graph and reauthorize the integration.
-Review your current EAC setup first, then follow Salesforce’s guided update steps.
-Test in a sandbox to confirm email and calendar capture, and monitor sync closely after going live.
+Confirm your current authentication method in Setup > Einstein Activity Capture > Settings, then have your Azure admin grant Microsoft Graph consent for the organization.
+Once consent is in place, complete the upgrade from the same Settings page and reauthorize the integration, following Salesforce's guided update steps.
+Test in a sandbox to confirm email and calendar capture and monitor sync closely after going live.

 Next Steps for Your Salesforce Organization